Leonard Ashton: Military service

 On 15 May 1945, Leonard Ashton was granted an emergency commission in the Chaplains Branch of the Royal Air Force (RAF) and granted the relative rank of squadron leader.
 He served in north Wales during 1945, before being posted to Air Headquarters Malaya and Singapore in 1946.
 From 1947 to 1948, he served in Japan.
 In 1948, he returned to England and was posted to RAF Halton in Buckinghamshire.
 On 4 May 1949, he was granted a short service commission in the relative rank of squadron leader with seniority from 15 May 1945.
 From 1949 to 1950, he served at RAF Feltwell in Norfolk.

 Leonard Ashton was transferred to a permanent commission on 21 June 1950.
 From 1950 to 1953, he served as a lecturer and chaplain at the RAF Chaplaincy School near Cheltenham, Gloucestershire.
 Then, from 1953 to 1954, he was posted to Air Headquarters Iraq.
 From 1954 to 1960, he served at RAF College, Cranwell, the Royal Air Force's main officer training establishment.
 On 15 May 1959, he was promoted to the relative rank of wing commander.
 From 1960 to 1961, he once more served abroad having been assigned to British Forces Arabian Peninsular and Middle East Command.

 In 1962, Leonard Ashton returned to England and was promoted to Assistant Chaplain-in-Chief.
 From 1962 to 1965, he served at RAF Training Command.
 From 1965 to 1969, he was the resident chaplain (i.e. priest-in-charge) of St Clement Danes in London, the central church of the Royal Air Force.
 In 1969, he was appointed Chaplain-in-Chief of the RAF and promoted to the relative rank of air vice-marshal.
 As the most senior Anglican chaplain, he was also appointed Archdeacon for the Royal Air Force in the Church of England.

 After nearly 30 years serving in the Royal Air Force as a chaplain, Ashton retired from the military in 1973.

 Episcopal ministry

 In 1974, Ashton was consecrated a bishop.
 From 1974 to 1976, he served as an assistant bishop in the Diocese of Jerusalem.
 In 1976, the Anglican presence in the region was reorganised: this resulted in the creation of the Episcopal Church in Jerusalem and the Middle East and four new dioceses.
-One of these new diocese was the Diocese of Cyprus and the Gulf, and Ashton was appointed its first diocesan bishop as bishop in Cyprus and the Gulf.
+One of these new dioceses was the Diocese of Cyprus and the Gulf, and Ashton was appointed its first diocesan bishop as bishop in Cyprus and the Gulf.
 He was also an Episcopal Canon of St George's Cathedral, Jerusalem from 1976 to 1983.
-He retired from full-time ordained ministry in 1983, as was succeeded by Henry Moore as bishop in Cyprus and the Gulf.
+He retired from full-time ordained ministry in 1983, and was succeeded by Henry Moore as bishop in Cyprus and the Gulf.

 With retirement, Ashton returned to England and was appointed an honorary assistant bishop of the Diocese of Oxford.
 He died on 19 January 2001 in Chesham, Buckinghamshire.